McFoggy/cssfx/README.md

 > ⚠ WARNING ⚠
 >
 > In version `11.3` we have relocated & refactored the project.
-> * maven `GroupId` has been changed to `fr.brouillard.oss`
+> * maven `groupId` has been changed to `fr.brouillard.oss`
 > * java module name has been changed from `cssfx` to `fr.brouillard.oss.cssfx`
 > * classes package has been changed from `org.fxmisc.cssfx` to `fr.brouillard.oss.cssfx`
 >
 > ⚠ WARNING ⚠

-CSSFX enhances developper productivity by providing CSS reloading functionnality in your running application.
+CSSFX enhances developer productivity by providing CSS reloading functionality in your running application.

-While developping you can run your JavaFX application, modify some CSS sources in your prefered editor, hit save button (or CTLR+S or CMD-S) and your JavaFX application is modified in real time.
+While developing you can run your JavaFX application, modify some CSS sources in your preferred editor, hit save button (or CTLR+S or CMD-S) and your JavaFX application is modified in real time.

 [![CSSFX YouTube demo](http://img.youtube.com/vi/RELKg32xEWU/0.jpg)](http://www.youtube.com/watch?v=RELKg32xEWU)